 Andover Newton, the oldest graduate school in the nation, formally affiliated with Yale Divinity School in 2017.
 All three institutions – Andover Seminary, Newton Theological Institute, and Yale Divinity School – emerged from the Second Great Awakening as schools focused on providing a learned clergy for faith communities.
 Over the centuries, these settings educated ministers who went on to serve locally governed churches, such as those that make up the United Church of Christ and the American Baptist Churches (USA).
-As an embedded institution within Yale Divinity School, Andover Newton is able to offer the unique benefits of a tradition-specific seminary with the unparalleled resources of a great university.
+As an embedded institution within Yale Divinity School, Andover Newton offers the special benefits of a tradition-specific seminary alongside the unparalleled resources of a world-renowned university.

 Andover Newton Seminary (ANS) at Yale Divinity School provides specific programs for those exploring or living into such a call, adds a ministry-loving flair to YDS, and creates new knowledge about the art and craft of congregational ministry.
-Staff and faculty employed by or affiliated with Andover Newton Seminary offer their gifts to the Seminary’s programs specifically, and they embody its values throughout Yale Divinity School.
+Staff and faculty employed by or affiliated with ANS offer their gifts to the seminary’s programs specifically, and they embody its values throughout Yale Divinity School.